axibase/axibase-collector-docs/jobs/aws.md

 Refer to [AWS Documentation](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html) for a complete list of available metrics.

-The AWS job stores markers for each CloudWatch metric so that API requests are incremental and load only the most recent data.
+The AWS job stores markers for each CloudWatch metric to ensure API requests are incremental and load only the most recent data.
 These markers allow the job to build optimized queries and to avoid data gaps in case of network outages.

-Each job can be configured to execute multiple configurations in order to retrieve metrics from different [regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region).
+Each job can be configured to execute multiple configurations to retrieve metrics from different [regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region).
 The configurations are processed sequentially within each job iteration.

 When an AWS job is started for the first time, the job loads available historical data from CloudWatch, available for up to 2 weeks.